huggingface/blog/quanto-introduction.md

 ```

 Please refer to the [examples](https://github.com/huggingface/quanto/tree/main/examples) for instantiations of that workflow.
+You can also check this [notebook](https://colab.research.google.com/drive/1qB6yXt650WXBWqroyQIegB-yrWKkiwhl?usp=sharing) where we show you how to quantize bloom model with quanto !
 ## Performances

 These are some very preliminary results, as we are constantly improving both the accuracy and efficiency of quantized models, but it looks already very promising.